Trouble (1979-present) is a Doom Metal band from Aurora, Illinois, USA.

-Trouble started (no pun intended) in 1979 with Eric Wagner (vocals), Bruce Franklin (guitar), Sean McAllister (bass), Rick Franklin (guitar) and Jeff Olson (drums).
+rouble started (no pun intended) in 1979 with Eric Wagner (vocals), Bruce Franklin (guitar), Sean McAllister (bass), Rick Franklin (guitar) and Jeff Olson (drums).
 Trouble would miss the heights of commercial success by remaining a cult act throughout their career and only managed to gain significant notice in the 1990s.
 Debuting with their Trouble (a.k.a.
-Psalm 9) album in 1984 under the Metal Blade' banner and with Rick Wartell replacing the second Franklin, they proved themselves as competent Doom Metal merchants in the style of Black Sabbath and helped to instigate a sort of retro-Metal movement, a movement that would gradually gather strength as the decade wore on.
+Psalm 9) album in 1984 under the 'Metal Blade' banner and with Rick Wartell replacing the second Franklin, they proved themselves as competent doom metal merchants in the style of Black Sabbath with a merging of some Judas Priest, and psychedelic rock of the 1970s and helped to instigate a sort of retro-Metal movement, a movement that would gradually gather strength as the decade wore on.

-Run To The Light (1987) was released by Enigma' before Rick Rubin picked them out to join his Def American' label, along with fellow retro purveyors Masters Of Reality.
-After Barry Stern (ex-Zoetrope) stepped in to replace Lesh the resulting album would become widely accepted as their best work in the form of Trouble (1990), a second self-titled release.
+Run To The Light (1987) was released by 'Enigma' before Rick Rubin picked them out to join his 'Def American' label, along with fellow retro purveyors Masters Of Reality.
+After Barry Stern (ex-Zoetrope) stepped in to replace Lesh the resulting album would become widely accepted as their best work, in the form of their self titled Trouble (1990), a second self-titled release.
 Their combining a Zeppelin and Sabbath groove with psychedelia on the album would set a president for later acts.

 Despite the follow-up album, Manic Frustration (1992), showing the act at their maturity they still lived in relative obscurity and Rubin gave up on them.
-Now without a label they went back to their roots by selling their records at gigs until indie Bulletproof' stepped in to release Plastic Green Head (1995) with Jeff Olson returning on drums.
+Now without a label they went back to their roots by selling their records at gigs until indie 'Bulletproof' stepped in to release Plastic Green Head (1995) with Jeff Olson returning on drums.